Kanna727/jekyll-run/README.md

 ## Features

-If a valid Jekyll Project is open:
+If a Jekyll Workspace is open:

 * You can run following commands from Command Palette/Keybindings: